 |After 30 June 1964||60|

-However, once you reach your preservation age, you can begin receiving money from your super as a transition to retirement pension (also known as a pre-retirement pension), regardless of whether you are still working.
+However, once you reach your preservation age, you can begin receiving money from your super as a transition to retirement pension, also known as a pre-retirement pension or Transition to Retirement Income Stream (TRIS), regardless of whether you are still working.

-A transition to retirement strategy may help you top up your income if you reduce your work hours or semi-retire.
-Or this type of strategy may be a tax effective way to help boost your retirement savings while you’re still working.
+A transition to retirement strategy may help you top up your income if you reduce your work hours or semi-retire, while still allowing you to contribute to your super for when you fully retire.

 Find out more about transition to retirement.